 Imagine… you're preparing for a big presentation tomorrow.
-Suddenly, the CFO Slacks @everyone that expense reports are due by end of day.
+Suddenly, the CFO sends a message to your team that expense reports are due by end of day.
 Next, Rachel from Operations sends you a direct project request in Asana.
 In fact, you're receiving constant notifications — all of them vying for your immediate attention!

 The result?
 Your brain is overwhelmed by competing projects.
 You're starting to feel anxious and hesitant, and it's almost impossible to focus.
 You're under siege from productivity blockers — and you need to overcome them if you want to accomplish your goals.

-There are 2 main types of productivity blockers: psychological and technological.
+There are two main types of productivity blockers: psychological and technological.

 These blockers prevent us from being as productive as we would like, and we've all experienced them!
 So what are they, and how can you address each type to improve your workflow?